 These committees prepare specific issues for discussion by the board of directors.
 The overall intrinsic responsibility of the board of directors is not affected by the activities of these committees or by any delegation of tasks to them.
-Ad-hoc committees can be formed to deal with specific or time-limited projects or issues.
-Currently, Maria Teresa Vacalli provides support with IT development and Anton Lauber with innovation.
+Ad hoc committees can be formed to deal with specific or time-limited projects or issues.
+Currently, Anton Lauber provides support with innovation and Maria Teresa Vacalli together with the audit, risk & compliance committee provides support with IT development.
 Unless otherwise stipulated by the articles of association, the board of directors defines the composition, duties, competencies and compensation for these committees in the relevant regulations, which are periodically reviewed by the respective committee and are amended in accordance with any proposed amendments submitted to the board of directors by the latter.
-With exception of the CC, the board of directors may dismiss any of the committees it has appointed at any time.
+With exception to the CC, the board of directors may dismiss any of the committees it has appointed at any time.